kikeprime/KH-Save-Editor/README.md

 ## Known issues
 - It's heavily work in progress so expect issues.
-- Some fields aren't saved yet though the fields editable through the GUI should be.
+- Some fields aren't saved yet.
+KH2FM only saves the world, room and flag.
 - There are placeholder tabs that won't show anything.
 This isn't a bug, they just aren't implemented yet.